Resource Summary

 ‘Some other resources we use in the community recovery program to help children understand and name their feelings and the sensations in their bodies include Bear feeling cards, Meerkat feeling cards, Think Feel Do bears, the Hey Warrior books and soft toy, and Colour Monster book.’

-– Billie Newton, Occupational therapist
+– Billie Newton, occupational therapist

 Using resources for supporting emotional literacy such as emotion cards, books, puppets or other toys for pretend play, is particularly effective because they offer engaging, interactive ways for children to explore and articulate their emotions.
 Visual and tactile tools help make abstract concepts more concrete, allowing children to better understand and communicate their feelings.
 They can also create a shared language across households or learning communities.
 Engaging with these resources helps children connect with their emotions in a fun and meaningful way and supports adults in modelling and teaching emotional literacy.